Gardens

 There is a huge variety of plants that can add seasonal interest – from flowering evergreens, vibrant fiery steams, tactile tree barks, and colorful pops of colour from winter-flowering bulbs – so ensure you include these in your winter garden ideas.

-So, when planning a winter garden, create a succession of interest from the best winter plants to suit the conditions in your hardiness zone and you will start to enjoy your outdoor space year round.
+When planning a winter garden it's also important to create a succession of interest from the best winter plants to suit the conditions in your hardiness zone.
+Here, we've put together an expert list of the best winter plants for pots and borders to get your started.

 Best winter plants for borders

-'Winter-blooming annuals are a popular option for adding color to the landscape,' adds Zolene Quindoy.
+'Winter-blooming annuals are a popular option for adding color to the landscape,' she adds.

 1. Violas